 Some employers try to evade wage and hour laws by characterizing employees as independent contractors.
 This is illegal.
 Under Labor Code section 1182.12, an employer is anybody that directly or indirectly employs or uses control over any person’s working conditions, hours, or wages.
 An employee is someone doing any type of compensable work for an employer if that person is not a bona fide independent contractor.

 If you have not been paid the minimum wage, Shalchi Burch LLP can help you bring a wage and hour lawsuit against your employer under the FLSA, state law, or an applicable ordinance to recover the unpaid wages.
 When an employer does not pay you at least the minimum wage, you may be able to recover all of the unpaid sums, plus a penalty of liquidated damages.
 The amount of liquidated damages is an amount equal to the minimum wage that you are owed.
 Thus, for example, if you are owed $5,000 in unpaid minimum wages for the last two years, you can recover another $5,000 in liquidated damages, thereby doubling your damages.

-If you have questions whether you may have been denied the minimum wage by your hiring company or boss, contact the wage and hour employment lawyers at Shalchi Burch LLP now.
+If you have questions whether you have been denied the minimum wage by your employer, or if your business is facing such claims, please contact the wage and hour employment lawyers at Shalchi Burch LLP today.

 Failure to Pay Overtime

 Both federal and California law require nonexempt employees to be paid overtime when the employee works more than 40 hours in a workweek.
 California’s overtime laws protect the employee more than the federal law.
 For example, in California, overtime must be paid to nonexempt employees in most occupations when the employee works: either over 8 hours in a workday, or 40 hours in week, or if working seven days in a row.